The0verlay/The0verlay/README.md

 # Hello welcome

-_I am from Cuba, 19 years old... lover ❤️ of computing and Development for iOS_
+_I am from Cuba, lover ❤️ of computing and Development for iOS_

 ## Starting 🚀